Seed Science

 Pinus armandii seedlings

-These seedlings of Chinese white pine (pinus armandii) have grown indoors in recycled containers for one year now.
+Chinese white pine (pinus armandii) is our go-to species for experiments and growing mass quantities of seedlings quickly.
+These seedlings of Chinese white pine have grown indoors in recycled containers for one year now.
 They are ready to be moved into the greenhouse and then outdoors in full sun once the weather warms.
-They are slated for planting in Autumn 2019, after the end of the growing season and the seedlings have entered dormancy.
-This species of pine tree is known for its edible pine nuts, a delicacy.

 Hybrid spruce (Picea mariana x rubens)